The Complete Guide to Ashwagandha: Forms, Withanolide Content, and Clinical Evidence

 What this means for you

 The three top ashwagandha extracts are not the same.
-KSM-66 (root-only) has by far the most human studies and is dosed around 300-600mg.
+KSM-66 (root-only) is dosed around 300-600mg.
 Sensoril (root and leaf) is more concentrated, so the dose is lower (125-250mg).
 Shoden is the most concentrated, effective at just ~120mg.
 Standardized extracts list their withanolide concentration on the label, and concentrations vary by extraction process and plant part used — compare the labeled percentage when choosing.
 FormulaForge scores them 83, 79, and 91 out of 100.
 Which fits you depends on your goal — there's no single best.

 Not all ashwagandha extracts are equivalent.
-The three leading standardized forms represent fundamentally different extraction philosophies, withanolide concentrations, and dose profiles.
+These three standardized forms represent fundamentally different extraction philosophies, withanolide concentrations, and dose profiles.
 Understanding these differences is essential to choosing the right form for your goals.

 KSM-66 is a root-only extract.
-It is the most clinically studied ashwagandha extract, with 24+ published human trials examining stress, cortisol, testosterone, endurance, and cognitive function.
+Published human trials of KSM-66 have examined stress, cortisol, endurance, and cognitive function.
 The typical research dose is 300-600mg daily.
-KSM-66's strength is its breadth of clinical evidence — no other ashwagandha extract has been studied across as many endpoints.
 FormulaForge scores KSM-66 at 83/100 on our proprietary bioavailability scale.

 Sensoril is a full-spectrum root and leaf extract standardized to a higher withanolide concentration than typical root-only extracts.
-The leaf inclusion provides a broader withanolide profile that some researchers believe offers enhanced cognitive and calming effects.
+The leaf inclusion provides a broader withanolide profile.
 Effective research doses are lower: 125-250mg daily.
 Sensoril's strength is its higher withanolide concentration per milligram, making it efficient by potency-to-dose ratio.
 FormulaForge scores Sensoril at 79/100.

 Shoden is the newest and most concentrated extract, standardized to a high withanolide glycoside concentration that allows effective dosing at just 120mg daily.
-Early research supports stress reduction and hormonal balance at this micro-dose.
+Early research suggests it may support stress reduction at this micro-dose.
 Shoden's strength is maximum potency per milligram — the premium choice for users who want the highest active compound delivery in the smallest dose.
 FormulaForge scores Shoden at 91/100.
 Always compare the labeled withanolide percentage when choosing a product, as standardized concentrations vary by extraction process and plant part used.

 Three extracts, three dose strategies.